Andy Warhol Photographs

 Warhol was obsessed with recording everything and mass production.
 He is famously quoted as saying, "I want to be a machine."
 This led to his compulsive recording and photographing.
 He received his first camera when he was eight years old, and over his lifetime, he created over 66,000 photographs.
 His work with Polaroids was prevalent in the 1970s.
 He documented his everyday life as well as special occasions.
 He was fascinated with Hollywood and celebrity, and he always wanted to be surrounded by the famous.
 His celebrity Polaroids series was one way Warhol stayed engaged in the celebrity scene.
 He also used these portraits as source material for his silkscreen prints and later his paintings when he returned to traditional painting in the 1980s.
 Warhol passed away in 1987 due to complications from surgery.

-Gifted to the University of Houston by the Andy Warhol Foundation for the Visual Arts.
+The Andy Warhol Photographs are part of the collections of University of Houston System Public Art, and held collaboratively by UHS Public Art and the University of Houston Libraries.
+The photographs were gifted to the University of Houston by the Andy Warhol Foundation for the Visual Arts.
 Note: This gift was made possible throught the Photographic Legacy program.
 The gift was a part of an initiative to provide greated access to Warhol's unknown bodies of work and enable institutions that may not otherwise have access to his work to acquire some of Warhol's works.